WebAssembly/spec/spectec/test-prose/TEST.md

   - the defined type deftype_1 matches the defined type deftype_2.

 Blocktype_ok
-- the block type blocktype is valid as the instruction type valtype'* -> valtype''* if:
+- the block type blocktype is valid as the instruction type valtype* -> valtype'* if:
   - Either:
-    - blocktype is (_RESULT valtype?).
+    - blocktype is (_RESULT valtype''?).
-    - the value type sequence valtype'* is [].
+    - the value type sequence valtype* is [].
-    - the value type sequence valtype''* is valtype?.
+    - the value type sequence valtype'* is valtype''?.
-    - If valtype is defined, then:
+    - If valtype'' is defined, then:
-      - the value type valtype is valid.
+      - the value type valtype'' is valid.
   - Or:
     - blocktype is (_IDX typeidx).
-    - valtype'* is t_1*.
+    - valtype* is t_1*.
-    - valtype''* is t_2*.
+    - valtype'* is t_2*.
     - the type C.TYPES[typeidx] exists.
     - The :ref:`expansion <aux-expand-deftype>` of C.TYPES[typeidx] is the composite type (FUNC t_1* -> t_2*).